Unequivocable/FS1020-Course-Project/README.md

 This will create a RESTful API for a 'contact us' form.

 Use 'npm start' to start the app listening on port 3000--accessible at http://localhost:3000.
-    Configure the .env to change port numbers JWT Secret.
+    Configure the .env to change port numbers and JWT Secret.
     Routes to POST a user or Auth a user are in src/usersRoutes.js Routes to POST a new contact us entry or to GET existing entries are in src/entriesRoutes.js Use 'npm dev' to start the app with nodemon to allow for auto-restarts upon editing/saving any of the core documents